 The first line treatment for obesity is changes to eating habits and lifestyle.
 Regular exercise and a healthy diet are the key to maintaining a healthy weight.
 Prescription weight loss medications are another option.

 Yet sometimes the weight still won’t come off.
-Your doctor might recommend gastric bypass if this is the case for you.
+If this is the case for you, your doctor might recommend gastric bypass.

-According to the American Society for Metabolic and Bariatric Surgery, over 175,000 Americans receive bariatric surgery, including gastric bypass, each year.
+According to the American Society for Metabolic and Bariatric Surgery, over 250,000 Americans received bariatric surgery, including gastric bypass, in 2018 and 2019.
 The long-term results show the majority of patients are able to keep the weight off.

 Gastric bypass surgery consists of two main steps.
 The first actually makes the stomach smaller with a stapling technique.

-The second step is to connect the small section to your small intestine.
+The second step is to connect the small stomach section to the small intestine.
 This allows food to travel from your stomach to your intestines with ease.

 The procedure changes the way your body handles food.
 Your stomach is smaller so it takes less food to fill.